StanislavRadkov/Fortran-Cheat-Sheet/README.md

 ## Arrays

 Arrays can be up to seven dimensions.
 They are stored in column major format.
-This is not the same as C which is stored in row major format.
+This is not the same as C which is stored in row major format. ([Row-major order](http://en.wikipedia.org/wiki/Row-major_order "Row-major order"))

 Define an array with starting index -3 and end index 3 using the dimension statement: